AsSzlag/ipay-buttons-lib/README.md

 # ipay-buttons

-Beautiful, framework-agnostic Web Component for launching iPay flows from any site or app.
+Beautiful, framework-agnostic Web Components library for launching iPay flows from any site or app.
+Features 14 different button variants with consistent styling and hover effects.

 ## Installation